 In the library, you can step through time in the footsteps of Billy Graham.
 Learn of his message and his impressive influence.
 You can visit the graves of Billy and his wife, Ruth, in the Prayer Garden on the grounds.

 This is a fantastic place for families and couples, but it is worth noting there is no Santa here.
-It’s a stripped back to basics, christian spirit of Christmas.
+It’s a stripped back to basics, Christian spirit of Christmas.

 Before you head back into the cold, grab a bite and a few holiday goodies available to purchase at the Dairy Bar.

-Adult Pricing: Free
+Adult Pricing and Parking: Free

 Address: 4330 Westmont Dr, Charlotte, NC 28217